-If you already have a PATH variable just add the %GEN_ROCKET_HOME%\bin to the end of it.
-Make sure to put a comma after the last value before you add your value.
+If you already have a PATH variable, just add the %GEN_ROCKET_HOME%\bin to the end of it.
+Make sure to put a semi-colon after the last value before you add your value.

 Note: The steps for modifying the PATH value may vary depending on the version of Windows you are running.

-Step 3c - Add New System Variable for Later Versions of Java (Versions 1.9+)
+Step 3c - Add New System Variable for Later Versions of Java (Versions 1.9 to 1.15)

-If you will be running later versions of JDK or JRE (1.9+) an additional system environment variable will be needed to successfully run GenRocket Scenarios in your Command Terminal.
+If you will be running later versions of JDK or JRE (1.9 to 1.15), an additional system environment variable will be needed to successfully run GenRocket Scenarios in your Command Terminal.
+Please note that Java versions 1.16+ have not been tested with GenRocket Runtime.
 Complete the steps below: